-If you are sentenced, you can earn work time credits.
+If you are sentenced, you will receive work time credits as allowed by your sentencing order.
 You cannot lose work time credits you have already earned; however, you can be removed from Inmate Worker Status due to poor performance, inability to perform the required work, or as a result of a disciplinary sanction.
 If you are removed from worker status or quit you will not continue earning time and your release date may change.